 In this way, the medical centre complies with the requirements of its owner and patients relating to its role as national reference hospital, responsible for introducing and developing new medical examination methods, treatment methods and follow-ups.
 Research that supports prioritised areas of commitment will also safeguard the operation and development of national and multi-regional assignments, as well as the functions of the medical resource centres.

 About health, rights and online self-service solutions

-Oslo University Hospital has established a dedicated email address for employees or others (partners, suppliers, patients, ect) who wish to alert of unethical, illegal or unwanted practices or episodes within our organization.
-This email account is intended to make whistleblowing safe and easy to do within our organization.
+Oslo University Hospital has established a dedicated e-mail address for employees or others (partners, suppliers, patients, etc.) who wish to alert of unethical, illegal or unwanted practices or episodes within our organisation.
+This email account is intended to make whistleblowing safe and easy to do within our organisation.

 Work and education